Hadokane/CCI_PP4_Radicool_Store/README.md

 It was edited to use the brand colours of Radicool.

-The icon in particular was chosen to represent the **"RAD"** in **Radicool**, being a play on "**RAD**iation".
+The icon, in particular, was chosen to represent the **"RAD"** in **Radicool**, being a play on "**RAD**iation".

-This would be present on proprietary merchandise that **RADICOOL** would sell directly through it's own website.
+This would be present on proprietary merchandise that **RADICOOL** would sell directly through its website.

-This is also utilised as the brands secondary logo & is present in browser tabs to provide a stronger brand identity.
+This is also utilised as the brand's secondary logo & is present in browser tabs to provide a stronger brand identity.

 ---